 So what about your dog?
 Should your pup have the same kind of protection for their paws?
 The answer will vary depending on where you live, your dog's breed, and their own preference.

 The two main options to protect against the elements are balms and boots.
-We use boots in the Winter (Frank loves his!) and balm in the summer.
 Some dogs find boots uncomfortable and for some dogs, their paws are strong enough to be okay in most situations without boots.
 However, there are a number of situations where dog boots can come in handy.

 Ice and Snow

 You may not like it, but most dogs love the snow!
 Unfortunately, this leaves your dog's paws full of snow and ice which can be very uncomfortable.
 Make sure you clean and dry your dog's paws after every walk.
-This is definitely the best time to invest in some dog boots.
+This may be the best time to invest in some dog boots if your dog will wear them.
 Boots provide the most protection and the paws remain dry, eliminating the need to clean them up when you go back inside.
-The only downside to boots is the wrestling match that occurs when you try to get them on your dog for the first time!
+The only downside to boots is the wrestling match that often occurs when you try to get them on your dog for the first time!

 Most dogs don't see too much rough terrain in their daily routine, but when you hit the trails for a weekend hike, you may run into something a little more gnarly.
-If your dog isn't used to the conditions, it may be a good idea to throw on some protective boots, or at least bring them with you just in case.
+By using a paw balm before walks and bedtime, you're moisturize the paw which gives it the ability to stretch and flex over uneven surfaces.
+Using paw balm helps the paw do its job as a small shock absorber without breaking or cracking.

 Cold Dry Paws